esciencecenter-digital-skills/2021-03-29-code-refine/index.md

 <p>
 Please take <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=zOo6qgdjskKsBXh91cMldINH9cwZ08RPgftDzWeUSaBUMzFWMU0xRjhTTlZLRk9XQUZUNDlBR085OS4u">this 1-minute quiz</a>
 to quickly self-assess your git knowledge.
-<strong>If it turns out you are already familiar with the basics of git you can join the workshop from day 2 onwards.</strong>
+<strong>If you answered all questions correctly you can join the workshop from day 2 onwards.
+Otherwise, you should join the "Introduction to Git" session on day one</strong>
 </p>